*Article updated 3/8/2020

-Unlike most professions, many full time nurses work 3 days a week instead of 5 (a benifit of the 12 hour work day).
+Unlike most professions, many full-time nurses work three days a week instead of 5 (a benefit of the 12-hour workday).
 That means nurse moms get to be home at least four days a week to spend solid, uninterrupted, quality time with their families.

 Travel is a lot of fun in the years before you start a family.
-But once children come along that overnight business trip doesn’t seem so exciting anymore.
-In nursing you have the option to go to the same workplace each time you go to work.
-Unless you are attending a nursing conference there really is no reason that you would need to travel for business.
+But once children come along, that overnight business trip doesn’t seem so exciting anymore.
+In nursing, you have the option to go to the same workplace each time you go to work.
+Unless you are attending a nursing conference, there is no reason that you would need to travel for your nursing career.

 Did I mention that nursing is flexible?
-The greatest benefit I have found being nurse mom is that I have the option of working per diem.
-Per diem literally means “by the day.”
-As a nurse you have an option to work the days that you want to work and stay home with your children on the days that you don’t.
+The most significant benefit I have found being nurse mom is that I have the option of working per diem.
+Per diem means “by the day.”
+As a nurse, you have an opportunity to work the days that you want to work and stay home with your children on the days that you don’t.